liangxhao/CVCourse_ImageFilter/README.md

 ### Display image filtering:
 ### Gudied Flier,L0 smooth Fliter, Bilateral Fliter

-This code comes from my computer vision course。
+This code comes from my computer vision course homework.

 The interface is written in python3 and depends on the PyQt5 framework.